Riminder/open-jobboard/README.md

   }
   ```

-  And you can personlize the attributes to be add to the head of each page by editing the component **src/components/seo**
+  And you can personalize the attributes to be added to the head of each page by editing the component **src/components/seo**

   ```javascript
   import React from "react"